 Professor Lind began his law career as a consultant to the American Law Institute-American Bar Association (ALI-ABA), and the American Association of Museums in Washington, D.C., assisting in the research and writing of Museum Trusteeship and Serving Two Masters, a work regarding conflicts of interests in museums.
 As a teaching fellow at the National Law Center at George Washington University, he taught legal research, writing and professional responsibility and also taught labor history at Marymount College of Virginia.

 Since 1981, Professor Lind has been a member of the faculty at Southwestern where he has continued to develop cutting-edge entertainment, intellectual property, and media law courses, seminars, externships and practicums.
 He has worked to provide employment opportunities to numerous alums interested in practicing entertainment and media law.
 He assisted in the founding of the Southwestern Entertainment and Intellectual Property Alumni Association (SWEIP).
 Professor Lind was honored as the Irving D. and Florence Rosenberg Professor of Law in 2001, and as the Paul E. Treusch Professor of Law in 2005.
 In 2006, he was honored with the Upper Division Professor Excellence in Teaching Award.
 In 2008, he received the Outstanding Friend Award from the Southwestern Law School Alumni Association.
 Professor Lind served as Director of the Biederman Entertainment and Media Law Institute in 2009-10.
 In 2015, he was named the Irwin R. Buchalter Professor of Law.
-In 2016, he was named Co-Director of BEMLI with Co-Director Neil Ollivierra.
+From 2016 - 2018, he served as Co-Director of Biederman Entertainment and Media Law Institute with Neil Ollivierra.